The Agile Weekly Crew discuss questions from Twitter.

-Derek: Yeah, I think Add, Estimating, and Planning by Mike Cone and User Stories Applied by Mike Cone are both great kind of planning and user story gathering books.
+Derek: Yeah, I think Add, Estimating, and Planning by Mike Cohn and User Stories Applied by Mike Cohn are both great kind of planning and user story gathering books.
 James Shore has Agile Practices or Art of Agile Practices, something similar to that that I think is a really good overview of a number of different agile methodologies including Scrum.

-The Agile retrospective books by Esther Derby is another really great book on retrospectives.
+The Agile Retrospectives books by Esther Derby/Diana Larsen is another really great book on retrospectives.
 The good news is, there is much stuff out there from just a pure content blogs and websites, strong just going to ScrumAlliance.com or just ScrumAlliance.org or any of the XP extreme programming site, both have a lot of downloadable content available.